aliencaocao/TIL-2024/README.md

 ```
 This is V2 of the augmentations.
 Evaluation of V1 can be found [here](vlm/multistage/README.md).

+We also train SigLIP on upscaled data as it is shown to have great accuracy benefits, but reduced robustness to false positive bboxes.
+Over all, it is still by far a worthy trade-off.

 ### Synthetic Data
 We generated synthetic data for VLM task by cropping and pasting flying objects from online onto random images, and resizing them and add augmentations.